donut-party/system/README.md

 the components do a thing", and signal handling seemed like a good metaphor.

-Using the term "signal" could be misleading, though, in that it implies some kind of communication medium: a socket, a semaphor, an interrupt.
+Using the term "signal" could be misleading, though, in that it implies some kind of communication medium: a socket, a semaphor, an interrupt, whatever.
 That's not the case.
 Internally, it's all just plain ol' function calls.
 If I talk about "sending" a signal, nothing's actually being sent.
 And anyway, even if something were getting sent, that shouldn't matter to you in using the library; it would be an implementation detail that should be transparent to you.

 donut.system provides some sugar for built in functions: instead of calling `(ds/signal system :start)` you can call `(ds/start system)`.